adolfousier/invoicepilot/README.md

 ## Automated Execution

 If `FETCH_INVOICES_DAY` is set in your `.env` file, Invoice Pilot can run automatically on the specified day of each month.
-You'll need to set up external scheduling (systemd timer or cron) to run the tool on that specific day each month.
+The `scheduled` command will automatically spin up a Docker container to execute the job, ensuring isolation and reliability.

 In automated mode, cached OAuth tokens are used, so no user interaction or browser opening is required.
-Ensure tokens are cached by running manual mode first.
+The job runs in a container with mounted volumes for configuration and tokens.

+To use automated execution:
+1. Build the Docker image: `cd docker && docker-compose build`
+2. Run the scheduled command: `cargo run -- scheduled` (or `./target/release/invoice-pilot scheduled`)

+If you prefer external scheduling, you can still set up systemd timers or cron jobs as described below.

 ### Option 1: Systemd Timer (Linux)